The Hidden Dangers of Working from Home

 Break up your day of sitting with walking phone calls.

-When on the phone to collegues make yourself get up and walk laps of the house or garden, this all adds to your steps throughout the day.
+When on the phone with colleagues make yourself get up and walk laps of the house or garden, this all adds to your steps throughout the day.

 3. Schedule your Day